OCR-D setup guide

 20 GB free disk space for local installation (more recommended) - How much disk space is needed depends mainly on the individual purposes of the installation.
 In addition to the installation itself you will need space for various pretrained models, training and evaluation data for training, and data to process.

-- Python 3.8 and newer versions are not yet fully supported, since there are no pre-built Python packages for Tensorflow 2.5 and <2 and other related software.
-We expect to unconditionally support Python 3.8 once all processors and models are upgraded to work with a more recent Tensorflow.
+- Python 3.9 and newer versions are not yet fully supported, since there are no pre-built Python packages for Tensorflow 2.5 and <2 and other related software.
+We expect to unconditionally support Python 3.9 once all processors and models are upgraded to work with a more recent Tensorflow.

-Operating system: Ubuntu 18.04 (or Docker) - For installation on Windows 10 (WSL) and macOS see the setup guides in the [OCR-D-Wiki](https://github.com/OCR-D/ocrd-website/wiki). - Ubuntu 18.04 is our target platform because it was the most up-to-date Ubuntu LTS release when we started developing and will be supported for the foreseeable future
+Operating system: Ubuntu 18.04 (or Docker) - For installation on Windows 10 (WSL) and macOS see the setup guides in the OCR-D Wiki - Ubuntu 18.04 is our target platform because it was the most up-to-date Ubuntu LTS release when we started developing and will be supported for the foreseeable future

 - Ubuntu 22.04 is now (2022) the current Ubuntu LTS, seems to work, too, and will be our next target platform.